1.1 In these Terms and Conditions the following expressions shall, unless the context requires otherwise, have the meaning set out below:

-6.1 In connection with the Registration Badge, you agree:
+6.1 In connection with the Fundraising Badge, you agree:

 6.1.1. to comply with our guidelines in relation to its display;

-6.1.2. not to adopt or use any trade mark, sign, symbol or device which incorporates or is confusingly similar to, or is a simulation or colourable imitation of the Registration Badge;
+6.1.2. not to adopt or use any trade mark, sign, symbol or device which incorporates or is confusingly similar to, or is a simulation or colourable imitation of the Fundraising Badge;

 6.1.3. not to imply your organisation is registered with the FR unless you are authorised to do so;

-6.1.5. to use all reasonable efforts to protect the Registration Badge from unauthorised use or reproduction;
+6.1.5. to use all reasonable efforts to protect the Fundraising Badge from unauthorised use or reproduction;

-6.1.6. to remove the Registration Badge and any references to your organisation being registered with the FR from (and if that is not possible, to withdraw from circulation) any materials bearing it or them within one month of the termination of this Agreement.
+6.1.6. to remove the Fundraising Badge and any references to your organisation being registered with the FR from (and if that is not possible, to withdraw from circulation) any materials bearing it or them within one month of the termination of this agreement.

 7. Registration fee and levy